krissh6563-droid/CPwithPython/README.md

         * Inheritance consisting of multiple types of inheritance is called hybrid inheritance.

 ### Abstraction
-* Abstraction is used to hide internal details and show only functionalities
+* Abstraction is used to hide the internal functionality of the function from the users.
-*
+* The users only interact with the basic implementation of the function, but inner working is hidden.
+* User is familiar with that "what function does" but they don't know "how it does
+* In Python, abstraction can be achieved by using abstract classes and interfaces

 ### Polymophism
 * It means having many forms